baigouy/PyFigures/README.md

 [![Watch the video](./images/PyFigures.png)](https://youtu.be/HSdCu-CW8eI)

-As a video is better than a thousand words click on the image above.
+Since a video is better than a thousand (click on the image above to view the demo).

 # Install